-The NNPRFTC offers programmatic accreditation for postgraduate nurse practitioner and joint nurse practitioner and physician assistant training programs, designed by NP postgraduate program directors, for NP postgraduate training directors.
-The NNPRFTC exists to support new and ongoing postgraduate training programs for nurse practitioners in the achievement and maintenance of the highest standards of rigor and quality, consistent with achieving the goal of an expert healthcare workforce prepared to meet the needs of patients and the society as a whole.
+The Consortium for Advanced Practice Providers offers programmatic accreditation for postgraduate nurse practitioner and joint nurse practitioner and physician assistant training programs, designed by NP and PA postgraduate program directors, for NP and PA postgraduate training directors.
+The Consortium exists to support new and ongoing postgraduate training programs for nurse practitioners and physician assistants in the achievement and maintenance of the highest standards of rigor and quality, consistent with achieving the goal of an expert healthcare workforce prepared to meet the needs of patients and the society as a whole.

-The purposes of the NNPRFTC are to promote health and education by:
+The purpose of the Consortium is to promote health and education by:

-(a) improving the availability, efficacy and quality of healthcare by establishing, developing and refining an educational and training model for postgraduate residency and fellowship training programs for nurse practitioners and joint nurse practitioner/physician assistant training programs;
+(a) improving the availability, efficacy, and quality of healthcare by establishing, developing and refining an educational and training model for postgraduate residency and fellowship training programs for nurse practitioners and joint nurse practitioner/physician assistant training programs;

-(b) improving healthcare by promoting and providing support to post-graduate residency and fellowship training programs for nurse practitioners;
+b) improving healthcare by promoting and providing support to post-graduate residency and fellowship training programs for nurse practitioners and physician assistants;

-(c) advancing and improving the availability, efficacy and quality of healthcare by establishing, implementing and monitoring standards for post-graduate residency and fellowship training programs for nurse practitioners by functioning as a national accrediting agency with the principal purpose of accrediting post-graduate residency and fellowship training programs for nurse practitioners.
+(c) advancing and improving the availability, efficacy, and quality of healthcare by establishing, implementing, and monitoring standards for postgraduate residency and fellowship training programs by functioning as a national accrediting agency with the principal purpose of accrediting post-graduate residency and fellowship training programs for nurse practitioners and physician assistants.

 Creating a healthcare workforce that meets the needs of our patients and our society

-There are currently 205,000 NPs practicing in the US, and 17,000 new NPs join the NP workforce every year; 85% of them are prepared in primary care (AANP, 2014.)
+There are currently 205,000 NPs, and 150,000 PAs practicing in the US.
+The data shows that, and 17,000 new NPs join the NP workforce every year; 85% of them are prepared in primary care (AANP, 2014.
+AAPA, 2021).
 NPs are a significant component of the healthcare workforce.
-In community health centers, for example, which serve 23 million people annually, NPs provide one in four of all medical visits (UDS, 2014.)
+For example, in community health centers, which serve 23 million people annually, NPs provide one in four of all medical visits (UDS, 2014.)

 Even before the Institute of Medicine report on the Future of Nursing, the model of postgraduate NP training was being developed.
-The nation’s first primary care nurse practitioner residency training program was devoted to new NPs who were committed to practice careers as primary care providers in the nation’s safety net settings.
-It was developed and launched in 2007 by Community Health Center, Inc. (CHCI) in CT, which recognized the urgency of the need for such programs, and the value it would afford both to newly graduated NPs and to the health care organizations they would ultimately join.
-The model was designed to provide an intensive, 12-month, full time training in the service delivery setting during which the new NP would be trained both to the clinical complexity of primary care, and to a high performance model of healthcare delivery.
+The nation’s first primary care nurse practitioner residency training program was devoted to new NPs, who were committed to practice careers as primary care providers in the nation’s safety net settings.
+It was developed and launched in 2007 by Community Health Center, Inc. (CHCI) in Middletown, CT, which recognized the urgency of the need for such programs, and the value it would afford both to newly graduated NPs and to the health care organizations they would ultimately join.
+The model was designed to provide an intensive, 12-month, full-time training in the service delivery setting during which the new NP would be trained both to the clinical complexity of primary care and to a high-performance model of healthcare delivery.

 CHCI designed the program from the start as a potentially replicable model and worked with other FQHCs around the country who were interested in starting similar programs.
-As other programs began to develop in the Veterans Affairs (VA) system, hospitals and health systems, nurse managed health centers, and other settings, CHCI took on the role of convening all interested parties in a consortium in order to share best practices, advocate for federal investment in postgraduate training for NPs, and to support new programs in their planning, implementation, and growth.
+As other programs began to develop in the Veterans Affairs (VA) system, hospitals and health systems, nurse-managed health centers, and other settings, CHCI took on the role of convening all interested parties in a consortium in order to share best practices, advocate for federal investment in postgraduate training for NPs, and to support new programs in their planning, implementation, and growth.
 Over the past ten years, the focus of postgraduate NP training has broadened from residency programs focused almost exclusively on preparing NPs for practice as primary care providers to include programs focused on specialty and sub-specialty practice as well, most of which defined themselves as fellowship programs.
 The original name of the consortium, the National Nurse Practitioner Residency Training Consortium was changed to the National Nurse Practitioner Residency and Fellowship Training Consortium to encompass both designations.
 In 2023, the name was changed to the Consortium for Advanced Practice Providers to be inclusive of postgraduate joint NP/PA training programs.
 The organization can also be referred to as “the Consortium”.

 As programs evolved, the need to assure rigor and quality through the development of standards and accreditation became apparent.
-The consortium set a goal of exploring options for accreditation and initiated discussions with potential organizations.
-After research confirmed there was no available or interested source of accreditation at that time, the Consortium determined that it would create such a vehicle.
-At the time, there were no available options.
-The Consortium created an accreditation committee made up of leaders in the field of postgraduate NP training to study existing models of accreditation, develop standards for accreditation appropriate to postgraduate NP training, and to determine a vehicle for the accreditation service.
+The Consortium set a goal of exploring options for accreditation and initiated discussions with potential organizations.
+After research confirmed there were no available or interested source of accreditation at the time, the Consortium determined that it would create such a vehicle.
+The Consortium created an Accreditation Committee made up of leaders in the field of postgraduate NP training to study existing models of accreditation, develop standards for accreditation appropriate to postgraduate NP training, and to determine a vehicle for the accreditation service.
 Once the Consortium started to accredit joint NP/PA programs, PAs were invited to join the Consortium’s Board of Directors, Accreditation Commission, and help with the revision of the accreditation standards.
-The unique aspect of NNPRFTC’s accreditation is that NP program directors are involved in every aspect of the development and delivery of the process.
+The unique aspect of the Consortium’s Accreditation is that NP and joint NP/PA program directors are involved in every aspect of the development and delivery of the process.

-CHCI had served as the convener of the consortium since its inception.
+CHCI had served as the convener of the Consortium since its inception.
 In 2015, the CHCI Board of Directors determined that it was timely and appropriate for the Consortium to incorporate as a separate organization.
-The CHCI Board of Directors incorporated the new organization, the National Nurse Practitioner Residency and Fellowship Training Consortium, in July 2015 and appointed its first Board of Directors.
+The CHCI Board of Directors incorporated the new organization, the National Nurse Practitioner Residency and Fellowship Training Consortium, in July 2015, and appointed its first Board of Directors.
 The Board met for the first time in September 2015 and elected its first slate of officers.
-The listing of current Board of Directors and Officers can be viewed by clicking here.
+The listing of the current Board of Directors and Officers can be viewed by clicking here.
 The first Executive Director was hired in November 2015.
-The membership of the NNPRFTC is an association of professional organizations and individuals that are committed to advancing an effective and high quality model of postgraduate NP training through education, advocacy, and accreditation.
+Membership of the Consortium is an association of professional organizations and individuals that are committed to advancing an effective and high-quality model of postgraduate NP and NP/PA training through education, advocacy, and accreditation.

-Programmatic Accreditation for Postgraduate NP training programs, designed by NP program directors
+Programmatic Accreditation for Postgraduate NP and Joint NP/PA Training Programs, designed by NP and Joint NP/PA Program Directors

-As you learn about our approach to postgraduate NP training program accreditation, you will see that our ultimate purpose is to extend the reach of effective healthcare access – including to our most vulnerable populations – and to do so through post-graduate residency and fellowship training that provides fully credentialed and licensed novice NPs with elective postgraduate training that provides the additional depth, breadth, and intensity they seek in preparation for highly challenging, satisfying, and vital professional careers.
+As you learn about the approach to postgraduate NP/PA training program accreditation, you will see that the ultimate purpose is to extend the reach of effective healthcare access – including to the most vulnerable populations – and to do so through postgraduate residency and fellowship training that provides fully credentialed and licensed novice NPs and PAs with elective postgraduate training that provides the additional depth, breadth, and intensity they seek in preparation for highly challenging, satisfying, and vital professional careers.